14000 Due Process and Release of Information

 Austin, Texas 78714

 The request must be postmarked within 20 calendar days after APS mailed the Administrative Review Findings form, or the designated perpetrator forfeits his or her right to a release hearing.
 The APS staff may choose to wait 30 calendar days after APS mailed the official notice to receive a request but must wait at least 23 calendar days.
 This allows enough time for APS to receive the request and route it to the proper staff member.
 The envelope from the designated perpetrator still requires a postmark that is within 20 calendar days of the date APS mailed the official notice.
-The reviewer follows the process in 14332 Conducting an Administrative Review in Non-EMR Cases in the table under Additional Actions if the Perpetrator Requested a Release Hearing Within 20 Calendar Days After the Administrative Review.
+The reviewer follows the process in 14332 Conducting an Administrative Review in Due Process Cases in the table under Additional Actions if the Perpetrator Requested a Release Hearing Within 20 Calendar Days After the Administrative Review.

 If the designated perpetrator does not request a release hearing in a timely manner for an emergency release, the reviewer sends the Final Letter of Due Process to all entities notified during the emergency release (such as an employer and licensing board), except the designated perpetrator.